 When I was in my late twenties we moved to a ranch-style house outside of a small town in central Ohio.
 My husband, in an effort to keep track of our two dogs, immediately paid to have the yard fenced in.
-I had lobbied for this house because it had […]
+I had lobbied for this house because it […]

 Murasaki Sweet Potatoes

 Packed with calcium, potassium, and vitamins A and C, sweet potatoes are- nutritionally speaking- a powerhouse.
-It’s no wonder that, for many Native Americans prior to European colonization, sweet potatoes were a main source of nourishment, and were eaten by soldiers as a main food source during the Revolutionary War.
-Their […]
+It’s no wonder that, for many Native Americans prior to European colonization, sweet potatoes were a main source of nourishment, and were eaten by soldiers as a main food source during the Revolutionary War. […]

 Gotta Have It Hybrid Sweet Corn

 Being a Midwest girl, I like to think I’m a bit of a corn expert.
-I grew up saying things like “Knee High by Fourth of July”; I’m also a bit of a cyclist, so riding through miles and miles of corn along rural roads on a breezy […]
+I grew up saying things like “Knee High by Fourth of July”; I’m also a bit of a cyclist, so riding through miles and miles of corn along rural roads on a […]